 “The approval of selpercatinib marks another important step in the field of precision oncology and continues to support the need for more advanced genomic profiling,” explained Dr. Drilon.
 “RET-driven cancers are now specifically targetable in the same manner as activating EGFR and ALK alterations, across all lines of therapy.
 This approval offers hope to a patient population who previously had no targeted treatment options available.”

 Selpercatinib (previously known as LOXO-292) is an oral and highly selective drug developed for the treatment of patients with cancers that harbor abnormalities in the RET gene.
 Genomic alterations involving RET, which include fusions and activating point mutations, lead to overactive RET signaling and uncontrolled cell growth.
 There were previously no targeted therapies approved for this patient population.
 Selpercatinib was granted Breakthrough Therapy Designation by the FDA in 2018 based on initial data from the LIBRETTO-001 trial.
-Data from this trial was featured at the 2019 World Congress on Lung Cancer and the 2019 ESMO Annual Meeting.
+Data from this trial was featured at the 2019 World Congress on Lung Cancer and the 2019 European Society for Medical Oncology annual meeting.
 Selpercatinib follows other landmark targeted therapy approvals.